History of NATO in Timeline

 2000: Term "Contact Countries" Agreed by Allies

-September 2001: Operation Essential Harvest in Macedonia
+September 2001: Operation Essential Harvest mounted

-October 2001: NATO Invokes Article 5 After 9/11 Attacks
+October 2001: NATO invokes Article 5 following 9/11 attacks

-December 2002: EU and NATO Sign Berlin Plus Agreement
+December 2002: Berlin Plus Agreement Signed

 2002: NATO-Ukraine Action Plan

-April 2003: NATO Agrees to Take Command of ISAF
+April 2003: NATO agrees to take command of ISAF

-2003: Turkey Invokes Article 4 at Start of Iraq War
+2003: Turkey invokes Article 4 at start of Iraq War

-August 2004: NATO Forms Training Mission in Iraq
+August 2004: NATO forms Training Mission in Iraq

 In August 2004, during the Iraq War, NATO formed the NATO Training Mission – Iraq to assist the Iraqi security forces.

-December 2004: End of SFOR
+December 2004: End of SFOR and Transition to EU Force Althea

 2004: Seven New Members Join NATO

-2004: Istanbul Cooperation Initiative Announced
+2004: Announcement of Istanbul Cooperation Initiative

-July 2006: ISAF Takes Over Military Operations in Southern Afghanistan
+July 2006: ISAF takes over military operations in southern Afghanistan

-2006: NATO Enlargement Contributes to Democratic Consolidation
+2006: NATO Enlargement and Democratic Consolidation

 A 2006 study in the journal Security Studies argued that NATO enlargement contributed to democratic consolidation in Central and Eastern Europe.

-2006: NATO Sets Defense Spending Goal
+2006: 2% GDP Defense Spending Goal

-Since 2006, the goal has been for each NATO country to spend at least 2 percent of its gross domestic product on its own defense.
+Since 2006, the goal has been for each country to spend at least 2 percent of its gross domestic product on its own defense.

 2007: Election of Nicolas Sarkozy